ConnorAU/A3AnimatePAA/addon/setup-mod.md

 - [Github Releases](https://github.com/ConnorAU/A3AnimatePAA/releases)

 ## Adding new animations
-Use own mod to add new animation configurations, simply open your `config.cpp` and add the following:
+Use your own mod to add new animation configurations, simply open your `config.cpp` and add the following:
 ```cpp
 class CfgAnimatePAA {
     // Example: https://github.com/ConnorAU/A3AnimatePAA/blob/master/demo/config.cpp#L26-L44